NhatVu/shopdev-learning-java/docs/Section_11.md

 - create new pair access and refresh token
 - save new refresh token into refresh token list
 - return new pair access + refresh token
+- For refreshTokenUsed, need a way to prevent this list becomes very long.
+In theory, we can add unlimited element to this list